TSI-Projects/web-dev-tools-project/README.md

 If you don't have the Golang runtime installed on your system, you'll need to install it by following the installation guide in the official [Golang documentation](https://go.dev/doc/install).

-## Development
+## Server
 1. Go to [backend scraper](backend/scraper) directory.
-2. Run following command start the development server:
+2. Run following command to start the server:

 ```bash
 go run main.go
 ```

-It will automatically install all necessary dependencies and then run the development server on host <http://localhost:8080>.
+It will automatically install all necessary dependencies and then run the server on host <http://localhost:8080>.

 ## API
 <details>